OlivierLD/raspberry-coffee/JupyterNotebooks/nmea/README.md

 > need a parser for `Language A`.

 #### Data validation
-To make sure the data we want to parse are valid, based on the NMEA spec, we need to
+To make sure the data we want to parse are valid, based on the NMEA spec, we need to check the following points:
 - Does the string begin with `$`?
 - Does it end with `\r\n`?
 - Does it end with `*XX` (where `X` is in `[0, F]`)?